What is quad-play?

 What’s bad about broadband, TV, phone and mobile deals?

-Unfortunately, there’s still limited availability on quad-play deals, since only three providers offer them… and not all of their services are available everywhere either.
+Unfortunately, there’s still limited availability on quad-play deals, since only a few providers offer them… and not all of their services are available everywhere either.
 Use the postcode checker above to see what you can get in your area.

 Sticking with one provider for everything also limits your options.
 Each only offer certain packages, which might not all be the best ones for you.
 And if your perfect broadband deal is with one provider but your ideal TV is with another, you risk missing out on those discounts.